dannysofftie/express-api/README.md

     `git remote -v`

 2. Install dependencies

     `cd node-ts-app-scaffold && npm install`

 3. Start app server

-    `npm start`
+    `npm run dev`

+4. Uses token based authentication, open `instructions.txt` file in config folder for instructions on how to generate private/public key pair.

     Only the `master` branch will be deployed to the server.
 Deploying development build will not be necessary.

 ## Testing locally